-This Roasted Tomatillo Salsa is made with roasted tomatillos, onion, cilantro, jalapeño and lime.
+This Roasted Tomatillo Salsa recipe is made with tomatillos, onion, cilantro, jalapeño and lime.
 It makes a fresh and healthy dip for your favorite tortilla chips!

 Up until this year, I had never purchased tomatillos before.
 The tomatillo salsas that I’d eaten were not my fave, and so I basically thought I just didn’t like them.
 Then,I made my Green Sauce, and that totally threw that idea out the window.
 Man, that sauce is good!
 If you haven’t made that one, get on it!